monopole/snt/apps/examples/DAM/README.md

 management without _masking or modifying_ these central concepts.

-It uses literal resources, embracing new declarations rather then templating existing ones.
+DAM wants one to use literal resources, employing new declarations to modify resources, rather than achieving modification via templates.
 It facilitates coupling cluster state changes to version control commits.
 It encourages forking a configuration, customizing it, and rebasing to capture upgrades from the original configuration.

 ## kinflate